 6. Time Away From Work Due To Injury

 The cost of a workplace accident goes far beyond what is covered by insurance.
-Whether it is time away from work due to injury, medical expenses, loss of income or the pain and suffering caused by the accident, many people aren’t prepared to deal with the aftermath of a workplace accident.
+Whether it is time away from work due to injury, medical expenses, loss of income, or the pain and suffering caused by the accident, many people aren’t prepared to deal with the aftermath of a workplace accident.
 To keep your budget safe in case you are involved in an accident, be sure to check with your employer and state disability agency about when your benefits start.

 If you need to visit a doctor while you are away from work, be sure to ask your physician if you need prior authorization before getting any expensive tests or procedures.
 This way, you will not have to deal with unexpected bills when you return to work.

-7. Economic Loss To Injured’s Family
+7. Economic Loss To the Injured’s Family

 The average worker earns a yearly salary of $38,500.
 When one member of the family becomes injured, they are paid 90% of that salary while they are not able to work.
 If you include other benefits like healthcare and life insurance, that number goes up significantly.
 Employees with no health coverage have a potential liability risk in the event of injury.
-Workers compensation insurance is designed to cover these costs for employees who were hurt on the job.
+Workers’ compensation insurance is designed to cover these costs for employees who were hurt on the job.

 READ: Can I Sue My Employer For An Accident At Work?